 Even better – solve a few clues and gather your picnic goodies on a Mystery Picnic.
 You’ll end up with a basket of gourmet goodness to enjoy in a mystery location.
 You can do the mystery picnics with a significant other, your family or a group of friends.
 Read my full Mystery Picnic Melbourne review to learn more about what to expect.

-17. Check out the NGV
+12. Check out the NGV Triennial

+The event is completely free – but it ends on 4 April.
 More information can be found on the NGV website.

-18. Be amazed by The Lume
+13. Be amazed by The Lume

 The Lume is one of Melbourne’s most spectacular exhibitions.